Affordable Housing

 • The proposed site sits along the Fairfax County Parkway and is buffered from the neighboring community by more than 400 feet (greater than the length of a full-sized football field), the church building (which is also 40' height) and a dense stand of trees.

 • Community of Faith is committed to working with Franklin Farm to minimize adverse impacts.
 This includes working on possible traffic mitigations to improve the intersection at Franklin Farm Road, developing a community meeting space, and preservation of green space where possible.
+Please read our open letter to the Franklin Farm community.

 Check this website for updates as they occur.
 You may also send an email to our leadership board with any questions or comments.
 In addition, we will be happy to add you to our Affordable Housing e-mail list to ensure you receive updates as they become available.
 You can sign up by clicking the teal button below.